d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 | EMR | PySpark/Hive in EMR | Transform petabyyes of distributed data and output data into s3 |
 | RDS, EMR, DynamoDB, Redshift | Data pipeline | Setup ec2 instances to transform data and output data into s3, can use languages other than python and scala |

+## Data Prep Lab

+* Data source - set of random data from [randomuser.me](https://randomuser.me/)
+* From this data file...
+    * Which percentage of users are male vs female?
+    * What are the ages of most users?
+    * Of the users, how many are in their 20s, 30s, 40s, etc?
+    * Convert the data to CSV and store it in s3
+    * Transform gender feature to a binary value - male 1, female 0.

 ## Exam Tips

 Data Prep